RehabEngGroup/MBSbenchmarksInOpenSim/README.md

     SimplePendulumSimulate.exe ..\..\data\A01-SimplePendulum

-After the succesfull execution of the simulation, the output data files are available in:
+After the successful execution of the simulation, the output data files are available in:

     yourFolder\build\data\A01-SimplePendulum\SimulationResults